Human Resource And Management

 • Traffic-ability of the lunar surface

-QUESTION 3: Stated in Ionic Liquid Facilitated Recovery of Metals and Oxygen from Regolith.
+Question 3: Stated in Ionic Liquid Facilitated Recovery of Metals and Oxygen from Regolith.
 “An Ionic liquid-based process to recover metals and oxygen from regolith has been developed and demonstrated that could make resupply of chemical reagents negligible.”
 In your own words, describe this closed-loop ionic liquid reprotonization process, and explain the benefits of this process to future space exploration.

 Oxygen reduction is the process of separating the materials using extreme heat.
-During this process, it is extremely important to keep the flow of the heat constant as to prevent oxygen from reacting in a regolith.
+During this process, it is extremely important to keep the flow of the heat constant so as to prevent oxygen from reacting in a regolith.
 The process requires the oxygen to be oxidized while the metals are being reduced.
 This is beneficial as it allows the elements to be acquired and utilized on-site.
 Oxidization of metals changes them into a state called metal oxides during exposure to oxygen.
 Oxidization reduction can be used to liquidize the ionic liquids (apart from sand), allowing the metal to retain its pure quality.
 Organic salts that are molten at room temperature are known as ionic liquids (IL).

 Work Cited